This document outlines standards, structure, tone, and best practices for Fuchsia documentation.

 - Active voice: "The operating system runs a process."
 In this case, the subject performs the action denoted by the verb.

 - Passive voice: "A process is being run."
-The subject is no longer active, but is being acted upon by the verb - or passive.
-In most cases,if you use "by" this indicates that your sentence might be still be in passive voice
+The subject is no longer active, but is being acted upon by the verb — it's passive.
+In most cases, if you use "by" this indicates that your sentence might be still be in passive voice.

 If you use acronyms, define them the first time you write about them.
 For example, looks good to me (LGTM).
 Don't assume that everyone will understand all acronyms.
-You do not need to define acronyms that might be considered industry standards such as TCP/IP.
+You do not need to define acronyms that are industry standards such as TCP/IP.

-Define jargon and avoid highly technical words.
+Define technical terms and avoid jargon.
 Fuchsia documentation should be accessible to all levels of developers.
 Avoid overcomplicating documentation with uncommon or highly technical words.
-If you're using Fuchsia-specific jargon, define it in the glossary.
+If you're using Fuchsia-specific terms, define them in the glossary.
+Avoid invented words.

-Avoid colloquial phrases or regional idioms Keep in mind that a lot of users are non-native English speakers interested in Fuchsia.
-Avoid difficult to translate idioms, like "that's the way the cookie crumbles".
+Avoid colloquial phrases or regional idioms.
+Keep in mind that many Fuchsia users may not be native English speakers.
+Avoid difficult to translate idioms, like "that's the way the cookie crumbles."
 While it might make sense to you, it doesn't translate well into other languages.